GeForce RTX 4060 vs GeForce RTX 3090

 • You need better cuda cores

 At $749.99, the GeForce RTX 3090 is the premium option.
 It takes the lead in vram and cuda cores.
-Tagged as Best Value and Best Performance and Premium Pick.
+Tagged as Best Performance and Most Capacity.

 Strengths